jimbob88/wheelers-wort-works/README.md

 #### Ubuntu or Debian
 If you're running Ubuntu (or an Ubuntu Variant i.e. Xubuntu, Lubuntu, Kubuntu) or Debian it is recommended to install the  latest _.deb_ file.
 Then open a terminal (typically with `Ctrl+Alt+T`).

 Download the file, navigate to your download folder typically `~/Downloads/` by running the command `cd ~/Downloads`.

-Then run the command `sudo apt-get install ./wheelers-wort-works_2.4.2_all.deb`.
-If this command fails, attempt to install the file with:
+Then run this command:
 ```
 sudo apt install ./wheelers-wort-works-ce_0.2_all.deb
 ```